-Splosh concentrates are classified under The Chemicals (Hazard Information and Packaging for Supply) Regulations 2009 (SI 716) and attract certain Hazard Symbols, Risk and Safety Phrases which we are required to print on our Refill Boxes and our website.
+Splosh products are classified under The Classification, Labelling and Packaging of Substances and Mixtures Regulation (CLP) – (EC) No 1272/2008 (as amended) and attract certain Pictograms, Hazard Statements and Precautionary Statements which we are required to print on our bottles, pouches, refill boxes and on our website.

 Safe to use?

 Our postal boxes are very strong too.
-The refill boxes are double layered and include a sealed compartmented waterproof tray inside a glued box.
+They are made of corrugated card and designed to be very robust.
 Externally they are strapped in tough tape that can only be removed by scissors.
-We endlessly drop test them – it’s not very scientific, you just keep dropping the box on concrete from a metre up and see how it copes.
+We endlessly drop test them – it’s not very scientific, but it’s the best way of making sure packaging is super-strong.

 All this means that sachet breakage or damage is extremely unlikely but, if it does happen, you should dispose of the sachet and its contents safely before use.
 Please also remember that PVOH is a soluble material and so we recommend you handle the sachets with dry hands and you keep them stored in a dry place.
 As with all cleaning products it is also important to keep them away from children.